Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator

-In this section, we explore RO simulations under both white and red noise assumptions, with the simulation setups summarized in Table~\ref{tab:white_red_noise}.
+In this section, we explore RO simulations under both white and red noise forcing assumptions, with the simulation setups summarized in Table~\ref{tab:white_red_noise}.
 We consider three simulation cases: White Noise, Red Noise 1 (with a decorrelation time of 45 days, following \citet{Jin07, Levine10, Levine15, Levine17, Chen20}), and Red Noise 2 (with a decorrelation time of 5 days, following \citet{Izumo24}).
 All three cases share identical linear parameter values and noise amplitudes, which are set to match those used in the Damped case from Table~\ref{tab:unstable1}.

 Figure~\ref{fig:power_spectrum} presents the power spectral density of various RO simulation cases, shown in both linear and logarithmic scales.
-The mean composite curves for simulations are based on 600 non-overlapping 50-year segments from a 30,000-year simulation.
-The White noise case exhibits a realistic variance level in both the interannual and intraseasonal frequency bands when compared to observations.
-In contrast, the Red noise 1 case exhibits excessive power in the interannual band and insufficient power in the intraseasonal band, resulting in an overly steep spectral slope, particularly evident in the logarithmic scale.
-Lastly, the Red noise 2 case displays a spectral structure similar to the White noise case but with uniformly suppressed power across all frequencies.
+The mean composite curves are computed from 600 non-overlapping 50-year segments derived from a 30,000-year simulation.
+While all simulations share identical model parameters except for the decorrelation time of the stochastic forcing, they exhibit distinct interannual (i.e., ENSO-related) peak strengths.
+Specifically, the Red noise 1 case shows the strongest spectral power, followed by the White noise case, and then the Red noise 2 case with the weakest.
+Furthermore, both the White noise and Red noise 2 cases display an intraseasonal-to-interannual spectral slope approximately proportional to $\omega^{-2}$, whereas the Red noise 1 case exhibits a steeper slope, proportional to $\omega^{-n}$ with $n > 2$.

 To understand these behaviors, we derived the analytical expressions for the power spectral density in the RO framework (See Appendix~C).
-Under white noise assumptions:
+Under white noise forcing assumptions:

 \begin{linenomath*}

 \end{linenomath*}